 -----BEGIN PUBLIC KEY----- and

 If you have already set up Relay encryption, this box will already contain a public key.
 Relay and server encryption use the same key.

 Finally, click on the update button.
 You will receive a confirmation notice before the changes take effect.

-When you click save & restart, this will restart all of your existing relays.
-Only go ahead with the change if you are ready for a brief service interruption with datasources only accessible via relay.
+When you click save & restart, this will restart all of your existing Gateways/Relays.
+Only go ahead with the change if you are ready for a brief service interruption with datasources only accessible via Relay.